-While many of depression’s effects are invisible, it has also changed the way I look on the outside.
+While many of depression’s effects are invisible, it has also changed the way I look on the outside, with depression style being a lot less presentable.
 I was never someone who spent a lot of energy worrying about what others might think about my appearance, but I liked to look put together and enjoyed dressing up for my own sake.
 When I’m depressed, though, that goes out the window along with much of the rest of my self-care, and I tend to feel (and sometimes look, to be perfectly honest) like a shaggy buffalo.

 I live in Vancouver, Canada, the home of Lululemon and a place where yoga pants are definitely not just for yoga.
 I wasn’t a perpetual yoga pants girl, though; I was a girly girl when it came to style, and my closet is filled with skirts, dresses, and feminine tops.
 Those items now hang mostly untouched in my closet, and instead I live in yoga pants.
 Not in a stylized, $100+/pair make-your-butt-look-great Lululemon kind of way; more of a $20 pair from Walmart plus old tanktop with a hole in it plus shapeless cardigan kind of way.
 I used to wear leggings as a substitute for tights under dresses and skirts, but now I use them as a substitute for pants.
 Leggings as pants is maybe not the best choice for a girl like me carrying some junk in the trunk, but I’m beyond caring.
 My goal each day is to actually change from the yoga pants with holes in the crotch that I use as pyjamas to daytime yoga pants with no holes (or at least not in the crotch).